-- Certification delivery?
+- Certificate delivery?

-Does your audience want a tangible indicator that they attended your event (ie: a certification or continuing education credits)?
+Does your audience want a tangible indicator that they attended your event (ie: a certificate or continuing education credits)?
 Is your audience looking to grow their network by connecting with industry thought leaders or other professionals in their field?

 You need to consider what your audience's career goals are.
 Are they here because they are required to get annual CLEs (Continuing Legal Education Credits) or CMEs (Continuing Medical Education Credits)?
 Are they here because they are trying to dig in deep to industry insight and learn new skills to earn a promotion?
 Or are they here to simply grow their network?

-What are the Psychographics of Your Target Audience?
+What Are the Psychographics of Your Target Audience?